tolauwae/phd-thesis/src/remote/remote.typ

 Additional data of the event can be stored as a second slice of memory, which we refer to as the event's payload.

 To register and deregister new functions in the callback environment, we add two new instructions; $"callback.set"$ and $"callback.drop"$.
-Unlike WebAssembly instructions such as we cannot use an index space to refer to callback functions, because callbacks are stored in a mapping from strings to table indices.
+Unlike WebAssembly instructions such as $"local.get"$ we cannot use an index space to refer to callback functions, because callbacks are stored in a mapping from strings to table indices.
 For this reason, the instructions for adding, removing and retrieving callbacks, take a memory #emph[memslice] containing the topic string.
 Note that the map returns at most one function index for each topic string.
 We choose to limit the amount of callbacks per topic in this way, because the mapping would otherwise become too complicated for a simple low-level instruction set such as WebAssembly.
 However, we can achieve the same result for end-users by supporting multiple callbacks at the level of WebAssembly actions instead.

 #semantics(
     [Small step reduction rules for the WARDuino callback handling system.],